givensuman/dune-os/README.md

 rpm-ostree install --apply-live fish
 ```

-This is also a good time to set up Docker permissions, if you plan to use it:
+This is also a good time to set up Docker, if you plan to use it:

 ```
 sudo groupadd docker
 sudo usermod -aG docker $USER

+systemctl enable containerd.service
+systemctl enable docker.service
 ```

 ## Secure Boot